IMXNOOBX/cs2-external-esp/README.md

 * To manually update the ESP offsets I have included an offsets.json file which will be created once opened.

 Currently there are two ways to get the latest offsets.
-1. Manually updating them
+1. Manually updating them <br>
-1.1a Go to this [UnknownCheats thread](https://www.unknowncheats.me/forum/counter-strike-2-a/576077-counter-strike-2-reversal-structs-offsets.html) and find the latest offsets posted by the community
+1.1a Go to this [UnknownCheats thread](https://www.unknowncheats.me/forum/counter-strike-2-a/576077-counter-strike-2-reversal-structs-offsets.html) and find the latest offsets posted by the community <br>
 1.1b Or go to the [cs2-dumper](https://github.com/a2x/cs2-dumper) repository and find the latest offsets

 1.2 You will find something like this